sschoeller/sschoeller.github.io/linuxsci.md

 <a href="https://openbabel.org/wiki/Main_Page">OpenBabel</a> is a chemistry file conversion utilty.<br>
 <a href="https://qgis.org">Quantum GIS</a>.
 I'm not very experienced at GIS software;
 however, I was able to quickly make a world climate map.<br>
-<a href="https://stellarium.org">Stellarium</a>.
-Stellarium is an astronomy software package that allows the user
+<a href="https://stellarium.org">Stellarium</a> is an astronomy software package that allows the user
 to simulate the night sky at various locaitons.<br>
-<a href="https://github.com/mfillpot/mathomatic">Mathomatic</a> is a comptuter algebrea system.<br>
+<a href="https://github.com/mfillpot/mathomatic">Mathomatic</a> is a comptuter algebra system.<br>
 <br>
 <h2>Commercial Software packages</h2>
 <a href="https://www.chemdoodle.com">ChemDoodle</a> is a chemistry drawing and 3D viewing suite.
 Inexpensive.<br>